21 node1 from function

 library(maxEff)

-Function maxEff::node1() (v0.2.1) creates a dichotomizing rule \(\mathcal{D}\) of a numeric or factor predictor using the first node of a recursive partitioning and regression tree rpart.object, and returns an object of S3 class 'node1', which inherits from the S3 class 'function'.
+The function maxEff::node1() (v0.2.4, GPL-2) creates a dichotomizing rule \(\mathcal{D}\) of a numeric or factor predictor using the first node of a recursive partitioning and regression tree (rpart.object), and returns an object of S3 class 'node1', which inherits from the S3 class 'function'.

 attr(which = 'info', exact = TRUE)